5 marketing predictions this holiday season

 Let’s explore the latest trends and predictions for what could be a make or break year for many businesses.

-There is no surprise to hear that mass awareness of supply issues will lead to consumers bringing their Christmas purchasing forward to November to guarantee the availability of their desired gifts.
-Some retailers have already urged shoppers to buy gifts early given the possibility of shortages closer to Christmas Day.
+Supply issues have lead to consumers bringing their Christmas purchasing forward to guarantee the availability of their desired gifts with many retailers urging shoppers to buy gifts early given the possibility of shortages closer to Christmas Day.

 Research confirms that footfall is expected to be 17% lower than in 2019, but this would be 81% above where it was last year when much of the country was in lockdown.
 According to Techradar, retailers are unlikely to host large-scale events.
 It could be perceived as irresponsible to encourage large gatherings whilst COVID-19 infection rates are still on the increase.
 This could lead to consumers once again shopping in the comfort of their own homes.